logicalgraphs/CryptoCoin/README.md

 ## Revision History
 ### ... or feeping creatures!
 AHA!

+* 2021-04-30: reports on coins now integrated into pipeline
 * 2021-04-29: Separated monolith into loader, processor, patterns, reports pipelines.
 * 2021-04-23: We can now run recommendation reports (RRR or R3 or Triple-R)